SumiSastri/kodiri-kodflix-MERN/README.md

 Check in your package-JSON for the install and read documentation [https://github.com/remy/nodemon] which helps bug fixing if you encounter challenges hot-loading.

-### What is async JavaScript?

-Most non-JavaScript code is parsed synchronously - which means each thread executes one function before going on to the next.

- Async javascript is used extensively in connecting the backend to front-end user interfaces and forms and important part in joining up the stack.
-Data from any source can be transpiled into JavaScript.

- With call back functions, promises, passing by reference and other methods that can be written into javascript, allows the front-end call stack to operate with a single thread, and multiple calls to the stack in the task queue.

-Some other async methods are ```setState({]})``` event handlers ```onClick.()``` and ```setTimeOUt.()``` are some other examples.

-For more on async javascript, callbacks, promises and recursion checkout Gray's Kodiri videos [https://www.youtube.com/watch?v=pX74__nD48I] [https://www.youtube.com/watch?v=F5XD1JNhkP8] [https://www.youtube.com/watch?v=PlhmNNNyYyogit]

-#### What is a REpresentational State Transfer or a REST-ful API?

-The backend depends on API's to run HTTP (hyper-text-transfer-protocol) requests from backend databases that are written in a plurality of languages that may not be text-based.
-As rendering on the front end is on HTML (hyper-text-markup-language) data from the backend needs to be converted into text and then rendered on the page.

-API's call the data from the database, posts this data on the web-page, updates the data that it receives from the front-end, sends it back to the backend and saves it or if it is not needed the data is deleted.
-This cycle of calling, posting, updating and deleting data is also called the CRUD cycle - Create, Read, Update, Delete.

-The methods are are GET, PUT, POST, UPDATE, DELETE - represent the current state of the object - that is where the name Representational State Transfer (REST) gets it's name and in what state (or payload/ data)  it is in during transit from client to server.

-It is therefore an architectural style for communicating between client-server.
-It is a state-less model as the payloads are merely a representation of state at calltime.

-The process of converting the data in javascript from a backend database in a language that is not javascript is done through JSON - javascript object notation.

-Restful-React - As React defines itself as a front-end library, it allows users to figure out what works best for the app - this provides building blocks and flexiblity it also means that there are no protocols to follow, it does not prescribe how REST API's should be created.

-Read More on API's and MVC [https://www.codecademy.com/articles/what-is-rest] [https://www.codecademy.com/articles/mvc]

-#### What is JSON?

-JSON is a lightweight store of data into text so that HTTP calls can be made, parsed (interpreted) by browsers and sent back to databases.
-As it is a text-based format it is lightweight.
-It is then  reconverted back into the format that the database requires.
-It therefore stores and transports data quickly and efficiently.

-Compared to XML parsing, JSON is less verbose.
-JSON uses less data overall so reduces cost and increases parsing speed.

-The main task of JSON is to convert and object into text for client-server communcations.

-Simple methods like ```JSON.parse()``` and ```JSON.stringify()``` have syntax that are easy to understand, for example, curly-braces hold the values of an object, square-braces hold the values of arrays.

-There are also differences -  JSON objects both the name and value pair are enclosed in quotes, to denote both are strings.
-Edureka has a good video worth watching[https://www.youtube.com/watch?v=uw_rP5bV9r0] for a more detailed understanding.

-### What is the MEAN-MERN stack?

-A stack is a collection of technologies used to run an app.
-The MEAN stack and MERN stack are an end-to-end javascript collection of technologies used to build apps using the Mongo database and mongoose.js/ express.js as a runner,  angular.js or react.js for the front-end ui-ux and node.js to connect the Mongo database to the front-end libraries.

-The MEAN/MERN stack are a network of applications based on javascript that communicate through the network front-end - midware - backend fluidly.
-It is often a preferred option for start-ups as fewer language specialisations are required in the dev team.

-* The advantages of MEAN/ MERN- (Mongo-Express-Angular (or React)-Node) stack with javascript read: [https://www.toptal.com/javascript/guide-to-full-stack-javascript-initjs] The stack has a robust architecture for small apps, and comes inbuilt with Jestfor  unit testing, if you are using React.
-The article suggests using gulp for automated build tasks and brackets for full text coding.
-Server side componentization often done with Docker can be achieved with express.js or connect.js.

 ### How to guide to connect the front-end react app to the node-express environment